Despite being rated as one of the safest country to live in, Singapore is home to some of the most bone-chilling murders that will ever imagine.

 1. Queenstown “Sniper” Shooting (1972)

-On the fateful day on 18 September 1972, 22-year-old Malaysian seamtress Chan Chee Chan was walking with her sister along Commonwealth Avenue when she collapsed all of a sudden.
+On the fateful day on 18 September 1972, 22-year-old Malaysian seamstress Chen Li Zhen (Zhen) was walking with her younger sister along Commonwealth Avenue when she collapsed all of a sudden.

-Chan was immediately sent to Singapore General Hospital but was pronounced dead after 11 hours of unconsciousness.
+Zhen was immediately sent to Singapore General Hospital but was pronounced dead after 11 hours of unconsciousness.
 A x-ray diagnosis revealed that she was fatally wounded by a bullet that pierced her upper left chest and hit her heart.
-This suggested that she was sniped from a nearby high-rise building, thus forming the infamous “Queenstown Sniping Murder” case.
+It was suggested that she was sniped from a nearby high-rise building, thus forming the infamous “Queenstown Sniping Murder” case.

 An autopsy later confirmed that the bullet was a .22 calibre round, presumably fired from a handgun.
-This led to speculations that the gunshot may have been due to an accidental discharge from the nearby Queenstown Police Unit.
-However, hundreds of interviews with Queenstown residents and even ballistic test with registered guns owned by civilians fail to produce any concrete evidence.
+This led to speculations that the gunshot may have been due to an accidental discharge from close range.
+However, hundreds of interviews with nearby residents and dozens of ballistic tests with registered guns owned by civilians have failed to produce any concrete evidence.

-Due to a lack of witness and motive for the murder, the “Queenstown Sniping Murder” was classified as an accident but remains an open case.
+Due to a lack of witness and motive for the murder, the “Queenstown Sniping Murder” was classified as an accident but remains an open case till this date

 2. Huang Na Murder (2004)